rudeboybert/rudeboybert.github.io/index.md

 I am an Assistant Professor of Statistics in the [Mathematics Department](http://www.middlebury.edu/academics/math/) at [Middlebury College](http://www.middlebury.edu/).
-Born in Montreal Quebec, I got my BSc in Mathematics and Computer Science from [McGill University](http://www.mcgill.ca/) in 2004 and my PhD in Statistics from the [University of Washington](http://www.uw.edu/) in 2011.
+Born in Montreal Quebec, I earned my BSc in Mathematics and Computer Science from [McGill University](http://www.mcgill.ca/) in 2004 and my PhD in Statistics from the [University of Washington](http://www.uw.edu/) in 2011.
 Prior to joining Middlebury College, I was a Decision Support Engineering Analyst in the AdWords